jerry1100/jerry1100.github.io/essays/javascript-reflection.md

 <img class="ui image" src="../images/homer-simpson-many-choices.png">

-Actually, there is this really [great article on Hackernoon.com](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.4gto39so7) that really sums up exactly how I feel.
+Actually, there is this [great article on Hackernoon.com](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.4gto39so7) that really sums up exactly how I feel.
 I definitely recommend you give it a read.

 ## My Overall Impression
 Overall, I there is a time and place for everything.
 For me, I just want to make simple and fun web applications which I can achieve using regular vanilla JavaScript and jQuery.
 I think JavaScript is a good language and I'm definitely looking forward to learning more about it in ICS 314.